MaxElgawly/airbnb-clone-project/README.md

 ### 6. QA Engineer (Tester)
 Tests the application thoroughly to catch bugs and ensure quality standards are met before any release.

+## Technology Stack

+- **Python**: The primary programming language used to build backend logic and system functionality.

+- **Django**: A high-level Python web framework used to develop robust and scalable web applications, including RESTful APIs.

+- **PostgreSQL**: A powerful open-source relational database system used to store and manage data persistently.

+- **HTML/CSS**: Used to build and style the user interface of the web application.

+- **JavaScript**: Adds interactivity and dynamic content handling in the frontend.

+- **GraphQL**: A query language for APIs that allows clients to request exactly the data they need, improving performance and flexibility.

+- **Git**: Version control tool used to manage source code changes across the team.

+- **GitHub**: Hosts the code repository and facilitates collaboration via pull requests and issues.

+- **Docker** (optional, if mentioned): Used to containerize the application for easier development and deployment across environments.

+- **CI/CD Tools** (e.g., GitHub Actions): Automate testing, building, and deploying of the application.